aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 This guide walks you through the process of building container images for our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project and running them as distinct services using Docker Compose.
 By the end, you'll know how to manage your multi-service applications more effectively, ensuring smoother development, deployment, and updates.

 ## 1. Building Docker Images for Each Service
-Navigate to the root directory of the 'fastapi-microservices' project with the Dockerfile and docker-compose.yml.
+Navigate to the root directory of the 'python-fastapi-demo-docker' project with the Dockerfile and docker-compose.yml.
 To build Docker images for the application and database services, run:
 ```bash
 docker-compose build
 ```